chrismckennan/MetabMiss/README.md

 # MetabMiss
 Estimate and account for non-ignorable missingness mechanisms and latent confounders in metabolomic and proteomic data.
-The corresponding paper can be found here: https://arxiv.org/abs/1909.02644
+The corresponding paper can be found here: https://arxiv.org/abs/1909.02644, which has been accepted for publication in Annals of Applied Statistics.

 ## Installation
 First, make sure the packages "devtools", "parallel", "qvalue" and "sva" are installed.
 If not, the first two can be installed from CRAN and the second two can be installed from Bioconductor.
 To install MetabMiss, type the following into R: